killergerbah/asbplayer/README.md

 ## Contact

-Submit bugs or feature requests from the (issues page)[https://github.com/killergerbah/asbplayer/issues].
+Submit bugs or feature requests from the [issues page](https://github.com/killergerbah/asbplayer/issues).
 Join the [Discord](https://discord.gg/ad7VAQru7m) server to talk with me and other language learners.

 ## Supporters